Hull United A.F.C.: Women's team

 On 8 June 2020, Hull United's social media accounts announced that the team would be setting up a women's team at level 6 in the pyramid, meaning that they would be able to compete in the Women's FA Cup.

-With their first season being disrupted and cut short due to the Covid-19 Pandemic, their second season proved to be a successful one having been crowned champions of the North East Regional Women's Football League Division One South with two games left to spare.
+With their first season being disrupted and cut short due to the COVID-19 pandemic, their second season proved to be a successful one having been crowned champions of the North East Regional Women's Football League Division One South with two games left to spare.
 They also reached the third round qualifying in the Women's FA Cup for the first time, eventually losing by penalties to Wakefield.
-They finished the season unbeaten in the league before winning the Women's East Riding Cup in the first ever women's final to be held at the MKM Stadium infront of a crowd of over 800.
+They finished the season unbeaten in the league before winning the Women's East Riding Cup in the first ever women's final to be held at the MKM Stadium in front of a crowd of over 800.

+Now playing in a higher league United found it tough and would start the season poorly with a draw on the opening day and 3 points from a walkover.
+Despite not picking up results, performances were improving week on week with new signings settling in, injured players returning, and adjusting to the step up in quality.
+A good cup run also kept spirits up with a convincing 3–1 against County League champions A.F.C.
+Preston and a 7–0 thrashing of Grimsby Town in the Women's FA Cup.
+United's league form finally started to improve with a 5–3 win against Sunderland West End in February with the final 7 games resulting in 3 more wins and 2 draws, as they finished the campaign 8th place with a respectable 18 points.